Wondering what's growing and going on at , Nassau County's very own farm situated in the village of Malverne?

 - Long Island Potato Chips in Six Flavors (Plain, Salt and Vinegar, Sour Cream and Onion, BBQ, Rosemary & Garlic, Cheddar and Onion) and Sweet Potato Chips from North Fork Potato Chips in Peconic

-- Classic Pound Cake, Almond Pound Cake, Orange Cranberry Pound Cake, Chocolate Chip Banana Bread, Blueberry Pound Cake, Cinnamon Pound Cake and Assorted Muffins from PolkaDot Pound Cake in Rockville Centre
+- Classic Pound Cake, Chocolate Chip Banana Bread, Blueberry Pound Cake, Cinnamon Pound Cake and Muffins in three flavors (Classic Poundcake, Blueberry, and Cinnamon) from PolkaDot Pound Cake in Rockville Centre